AA - These capitalized letters on coffee products are coffee grade indicators and usually describe a coffee bean that is larger than normal.

-Acidity - This term refers to the tartness of coffee and is one of the major categories used in professional coffee tasting.
+Acidity - The term "acidity" refers to the tartness of coffee and is one of the major categories used in professional coffee tasting.
 Along with flavor, body and aroma, acidity is helpful in determining the quality of a cup of coffee.
 When not used as a tasting standard, acidity can refer to the chemical pH present in coffee.

-Americano/Caffé Americano - Espresso lengthened with hot water.
+Americano, Caffè Americano - Espresso lengthened with hot water.

 Aquapulp - The process by which sticky fruit pulp, known as mucilage, is removed from coffee beans by scrubbing machines.
 This process can be done mechanically or by hand in traditional wet processing procedures.

 Arabica/Coffea Arabica - The earliest cultivated coffee tree that is still most widely grown.
 Arabica trees produce 70% of the world's coffee today.
 Arabica coffee is known for being superior to other species of coffee trees, producing all of the fine, specialty coffees popular today.